okiwi6/pubip-cli/README.md

 # PUBIP-CLI tool

-The pubip cli tool is a very simple program to get the external IPv4 and save it to the clipboard.
+If you use minecrafts "open to lan" feature, this tool automatically determines your public IP address as well as the port and lays it into the system clipboard so that you can easily share the address with your friends.

 ## How to use PUBIP-CLI?